 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

-Lily Settlers in United States in the 19th Century- John Lily, who arrived in Tippecanoe County, Ind in 1843 1
+Lily Settlers in United States in the 19th Century- Bob Lily, aged 28, British settler who arrived in New York aboard the ship "Canada" in 1840 6

 - Audrey Lily Eagle CNZM (1925-2022), née Brodey, a New Zealand botanical illustrator, known for her work on New Zealand's distinctive trees and shrubs